 Methacrylate provisional materials have been available for provisional fabrication for a long time and can be divided in three subgroups: methyl-methacrylates, ethyl-methacrylates, and vinyl-methacrylates.
 They typically offer good fracture resistance and polishability, but have higher polymerization shrinkage, heat from the exothermic reaction that could be harmful to pulpal tissue and typically are less esthetic than other modern materials.

 Modern bisacryls offer the convenience of speed, durability and esthetics.
 For example, Luxatemp Ultra (DMG) is my go-to provisional material for cosmetic cases.
 More recently, for my heavy wear and bruxism cases I have been using the newer LuxaCrown (DMG).
-It has approximately 30% higher flexural strength and compressive strengths compared to Luxatemp Ultra and is said to have a longevity in the mouth for up to 5 years.
+It has approximately 30% higher flexural strength and compressive strengths compared to Luxatemp Ultra and is said to have a longevity in the mouth that is long-lasting.
 It has the same beautiful esthetics that we have come to love with Luxatemp Ultra.

 In all my heavy wear cases over the past year where patients had extensive wear on their teeth, I have relied on LuxaCrown (DMG) and have not seen a patient break or chip a provisional veneer, crown, or bridge yet.
 One of my more recent cases displays the esthetics and strength of the material where we had lengthened ten upper teeth.
 The provisional restorations still look just as great both esthetically and structurally after having been in the patient’s mouth for several weeks.

 LuxaCrown is a game changer for durable, directly fabricated provisional restorations.